Actively Recruiting

 - Already received a full course of betamethasone

-- Expected delivery in less than 12 hours, including ruptured membranes with more than 6 contractions per hour or cervical dilation of 3 cm or more unless oxytocin was withheld for at least 12 hours
+- Expected delivery in less than 12 hours including specific labor conditions such as ruptured membranes with more than 6 contractions per hour or cervical dilation of 3 cm or more unless oxytocin withheld for 12 hours

 - Cervical dilation of 8 cm or more